tomcarter23/adversarial_attack/README.md

 # Adversarial Attack
-A library for conducting Adversarial Attacks on a Pytorch model.
+A library for conducting Adversarial Attacks on torchvision ResNet models.

 ## Installation